Predictive Informatics Research Lab

 Welcome

-Research in the Jin’s Research Laboratory is aimed at developing models for analyzing, assessing the performance and health conditions of engineering assets in smart manufacturing systems and complex engineering systems, and providing predictive and adaptive decision support tools for optimal operations, maintenance and control.
-Focus areas include:
+My research lab is focused on developing physics-informed AI/ML models for analyzing and assessing the performance and health condition of engineering assets within intelligent manufacturing systems and complex engineering environments, providing predictive and adaptive decision-support tools for optimal operations, maintenance, and control.
+Key focus areas include:

 News